 CORAL (Council of Research and Academic Libraries)

-A collection of materials intended for use by K - 12 classes located on the JPL 3rd Floor after the Z's.
+A collection of materials intended for use by pre-K through 12 classes located on the JPL 3rd Floor after the Z's.
 Curriculum Resources Research Guide

 An organized collection of information, data, or citations stored in electronic format that can be searched for specific information or records by techniques specific to each database.